-RSV only replicates in the airways and is spread through direct contact, not by tiny particles, called aerosols as with other viruses.[8]
+RSV only replicates in the airways and is spread through direct contact, not by tiny particles called aerosols, unlike other viruses.[12]
 The virus then multiplies in the nasal and throat passages.
 RSV survives outside the body for up to 12 hours, suggesting that RSV sustains infectious hazard on contaminated surfaces for many hours.
-For example, hard surfaces such as countertops, tables, doorknobs, toys or cot rails remain contaminated for six hours.
+For example, hard surfaces such as countertops, tables, doorknobs, toys, or cot rails remain contaminated for six hours.
 The virus typically lives on soft surfaces such as towels, handkerchiefs, and hands for shorter amounts of time (around 45 min).
-That means one can get in contact with the virus by touching something (or someone) that is contaminated and that is how one can also spread the virus.
-This is precisely why frequent, thorough hand washing is such an effective way to protect yourself, others, and of course your baby, from RSV.
+That means one can get in contact with the virus by touching something (or someone) that is contaminated, and that is how one can also spread the virus.
+This is precisely why frequent and thorough hand washing is such an effective way to protect yourself, others and, of course, your baby from RSV.